• Skip to main content

 Too early?

 Never too early in the year for a bright and colorful cucumber salad though!
-Countless times I have made my cucumber mango salad and will simply drizzle a sesame dressing simply over cukes, fresh herbs and romaine lettuce any day.
+Countless times I have made my cucumber mango salad and will simply drizzle a sesame dressing over cukes, fresh herbs and romaine lettuce any day.
 Winter or summer.

 And let's not forget about my ultimate favorite: watermelon cucumber salad!
 So fresh and satisfying.
 I realize I really have a hard time making a salad without cucumbers: they add so much freshness, crunchiness and extra hydration too.
 And they pair well with so many ingredients.